Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricSetting.md

 ```

 ## DESCRIPTION
-Use **Remove-AzureRmServiceFabricSetting** to remove Service Fabric settings from the cluster
+Use **Remove-AzureRmServiceFabricSetting** to remove Service Fabric settings from the cluster.

 ## EXAMPLES